 Let the tea cool til warm or room temperature.

 Pour the tea into your jar, and add in the scoby.

 Cover your jar with either a washcloth or coffee filter, secure with rubber band.

 Put your brew somewhere out of direct sunlight.
-Let the kombucha sit for between 5-10 days, until done.
+Let the kombucha sit for between 5-10 days, tasting regularly, until done.

 If you’re going to do a secondary fermentation to get your kombucha all carbonated and effervescent-y, you can jump down here.
 Otherwise, it’s ready to drink!

 You can just pour some straight over ice if you need your kombucha fix right away, and if not, just refrigerate the whole jar or separate the kombucha out into bottles for a grab-and-go refreshment.

 An airtight container is just fine at this stage.
 Once in the fridge, your completed kombucha will stop fermenting and shouldn’t get any less sweet.

 Now it’s time to start your next batch!
 When I brewed with a half-gallon jar, I would wash my hands, take out the scoby (along with a splash of leftover kombucha to kickstart the next batch) and put it off to the side in a glass bowl.

 Then I’d make the next batch in another half-gallon jar while my half-gallon of drinkable brew would go in the fridge.